alexraskin/synology-tailscale-cert-renewal/README.md

 # Tailscale Certificate Automation Script for Synology DSM

+> [!IMPORTANT]
+> Important Update (11 Aug 2024): This solution outlined is now outdated.
+For the most current method of generating SSL certificates for Tailscale, please follow the instructions in the [original article by sim642](https://sim642.eu/blog/2024/08/11/tailscale-https-certificate-on-synology-nas/).

 This script automates the generation and renewal of Tailscale certificates on a Synology DSM.
 It ensures that the certificates are up-to-date and will regenerate them if they are about to expire soon.

 ## Inspiration